stevechoris/diy_profile_for_zsh/README.md

 - Enable this plugin

-  Just restart your terminal or run `source ~/.zshrc`, and you can enjoy all the custom settings defied in **CustomShellScripts** folder
+  Just restart your terminal or run `source ~/.zshrc`, and you can enjoy all the custom settings defined in **CustomShellScripts** folder

 ### 2. Install with shell script(recommended)